nbailey20/HACC/README.md

 ## Current Features

-* Ability to add new credential to vault with username/password for a service
+* Add new credential to vault with username/password for a service
-* Can store multiple credentials per service
+* Store multiple credentials per service
-* Arguments can be provided with flags or interactively
+* Provided arguments with flags or interactively
+* Generate hard-to-guess password for new credentials
-* Ability to delete service and associated credentials from vault
+* Delete service and associated credentials from vault
-* Ability to return specific or all credentials for service by 'haccing' it
+* Return specific or all credentials for service by 'haccing' it
-* Uses current AWS CLI credentials to create new least-privilege vault user and KMS CMK, saved credentials as new HACC profile
+* Use existing AWS CLI credentials to create new least-privilege vault user and KMS CMK, saved credentials as new HACC profile
 * Eradicate action to remove IAM, KMS resources - does not yet remove any parameters but schedules master key deletion - credentials manually recoverable for up to 7 days
 * Checks for existing services and usernames before adding/deleting credentials
 * Completely locks down operations on credential parameters to hacc-user so nobody else can read/delete by unintentionally - via SCP applied to member account